Zinchuk-Yevhenii-Mate/Cinema-app/README.md

 - Spring Security

 # Project structure
+The Cinema application is based N-tier architecture.
+It has 3 layers:

 - DAO layers, containing basic CRUD-operations
 - Service layers, containing business logic of the application